pkmn/ps/FAQ.md

 - your project needs to run in the browser or is concerned about code size

-You should consider **not** using a package in this repository and instead vendoring `smogon/pokemon-showdown` (eg. as a Git submodule) if none of the above applies and you need to be on the bleeding edge (though note that several projects in this repository add functionality above and beyond what is offered by `smogon/pokemon-showdown`).
+You should consider **not** using a package in this repository and instead vendoring `smogon/pokemon-showdown` (eg. as a
+[Git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) if none of the above applies and you need to be on the bleeding edge (though note that several projects in this repository add functionality above and beyond what is offered by `smogon/pokemon-showdown` or `smogon/pokemon-showdown-client`).

 ## Would it not make more sense for `smogon/pokemon-showdown` to release its own packages?